School Science Lessons

 phenol + chlorine --> 2-chlorophenol, C6H5OHCl

-7. Chlorophenol red, C19H12Cl2O5S, is an acid-base indicator: 9.0
+7. Chlorophenol red, C19H12Cl2O5S, is an acid-base indicator.
+9.0

-8. Carvacrol, C10H14O, cymophenol, a monoterpenoid phenol, (5-Isopropyl-2-methylphenol), Karvakrol, Isopropyl-o-cresol, a p-menthane monoterpenoid
+8. Carvacrol, C10H14O, cymophenol, a monoterpenoid phenol, (5-Isopropyl-2-methylphenol), Karvakrol, Isopropyl-o-cresol, p-menthane monoterpenoid

 It occurs in many essential oils, e.g. Thyme oil and Origanum oil, and smells like oregano.